ppwebgui

 The Clocking form behaves the same way.
 Local clock edits stay in the browser until Apply clock settings or Revert local edits is pressed, while the measured frequency fields continue to reflect the last captured snapshot.
 When the tracked source is unmanaged, the current source display remains read-only and the pulldown selects the next managed source to adopt if the user clicks Apply clock settings.

 Values shown in the browser are rendered in hexadecimal by default.
-Input fields still accept the same integer formats as the CLI helpers: decimal, hexadecimal, binary, octal, and Verilog-style literals.
+Input fields also accept the same integer formats as the CLI helpers: decimal, hexadecimal, binary, octal, and Verilog-style literals.

 API summary